ScilifelabDataCentre/dds_workshop/docs/2_registration_project_access_session.md

 # Upload data

+> When an upload is interrupted, you can resume it later on.
+The system will detect which files are already on the cloud and only ulpload the remaining ones.
+In order to replace them you must specify the `--overwrite` flag.

 By default, the project will be "In progress" (which means that data can be uploaded, but not downloaded).

 Check the folder which contains the data, on Mac/Linux, inside this repository.